dandisy/adaptive-software-engineering/Adaptive Software Engineering.md

     Loosely coupled service-oriented architecture with bounded contexts.

-    A microservice is an independently deployable component of bounded scope that sup‐ ports interoperability through message-based communication.
-Microservice architec‐ ture is a style of engineering highly automated, evolvable software systems made up of capability-aligned microservices.
+    A microservice is an independently deployable component of bounded scope that supports interoperability through message-based communication.
+Microservice architecture is a style of engineering highly automated, evolvable software systems made up of capability-aligned microservices.

     On top of everything else, today’s software architect needs to be able to “think big” when building applications.
-As we heard earlier in this chapter, the microservices style is rooted in the idea of solving the problems that arise when software gets too big.
+The microservices style is rooted in the idea of solving the problems that arise when software gets too big.
 To build at scale means to build software that can continue to work when demand grows beyond our initial expectations.
 Systems that can work at scale don’t break when under pressure; instead they incorporate built-in mechanisms to increase capacity in a safe way.
 This added dimension requires a special perspective to build‐ ing software and is essential to the microservices way.

     Key Concepts of Microservices